awsdocs/aws-app-mesh-user-guide/doc_source/envoy-config.md

 Enables the use of App Mesh defined tags `appmesh.mesh` and `appmesh.virtual_node`\.
 For more information, see [config\.metrics\.v3\.TagSpecifier](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/metrics/v3/stats.proto#config-metrics-v3-tagspecifier) in the Envoy documentation\.
 To enable, set the value to `1`\.

 `ENVOY_STATS_CONFIG_FILE`
 Specify a file path in the Envoy container file system to override the default Stats tags configuration file with your own\.
 For more information, see [config\.metrics\.v3\.StatsConfig](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/metrics/v3/stats.proto#config-metrics-v3-statsconfig)\.
+Setting a customized stats configuration that includes stats filters might lead Envoy to enter a state where it will no longer properly synchronize with the App Mesh state of the world\.
+This is a [bug](https://github.com/envoyproxy/envoy/issues/9856) in Envoy\.
+Our recommendation is to not perform any filtering of statistics in Envoy\.
+If filtering is absolutely necessary, we have a listed a couple of workarounds in this [issue](https://github.com/aws/aws-app-mesh-roadmap/issues/283) on our roadmap\.

 `ENVOY_STATS_SINKS_CFG_FILE`
 Specify a file path in the Envoy container file system to override the default configuration with your own\.
 For more information, see [config\.metrics\.v3\.StatsSink](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/metrics/v3/stats.proto#config-metrics-v3-statssink) in the Envoy documentation\.